Stallion: Management and handling of domesticated stallions

-"bachelor herd" model, stallions are kept in a male-only group of stallions, or, in some cases, with stallions and geldings.
-Sometime stallions may periodically be managed in multiple systems, depending on the season of the year.

 The advantage of natural types of management is that the stallion is allowed to behave "like a horse" and may exhibit fewer stable vices.
 In a harem model, the mares may "cycle" or achieve estrus more readily.
-Proponents of natural management also assert that mares are more likely to "settle" (become pregnant) in a natural herd setting.
+Proponents of natural management also assert that mares are more likely to become pregnant in a natural herd setting.
 Some stallion managers keep a stallion with a mare herd year-round, others will only turn a stallion out with mares during the breeding season.

 In some places, young domesticated stallions are allowed to live separately in a "bachelor herd" while growing up, kept out of sight, sound or smell of mares.
 A Swiss study demonstrated that even mature breeding stallions kept well away from other horses could live peacefully together in a herd setting if proper precautions were taken while the initial herd hierarchy was established.

 As an example, in the New Forest, England, breeding stallions run out on the open Forest for about two to three months each year with the mares and youngstock.
 On being taken off the Forest, many of them stay together in bachelor herds for most of the rest of the year.
 New Forest stallions, when not in their breeding work, take part on the annual round-ups, working alongside mares and geldings, and compete successfully in many disciplines.

 There are drawbacks to natural management, however.
 One is that the breeding date, and hence foaling date, of any given mare will be uncertain.
 Another problem is the risk of injury to the stallion or mare in the process of natural breeding, or the risk of injury while a hierarchy is established within an all-male herd.
 Some stallions become very anxious or temperamental in a herd setting and may lose considerable weight, sometimes to the point of a health risk.
 Some may become highly protective of their mares and thus more aggressive and dangerous to handle.
 There is also a greater risk that the stallion may escape from a pasture or be stolen.
 Stallions may break down fences between adjoining fields to fight another stallion or mate with the "wrong" herd of mares, thus putting the pedigree of ensuing foals in question.